garrandall/popular-music-data/tracks/kissin--on-the-phone-paul-anka.md

 And this is what we do

 Oh, well, we're kissing on the phone
-Ooh, ooh, kissing on the phone
+Oh, oh kissing on the phone
-Ooh, ooh, when we're all alone
+Oh, oh when we're all alone
 All were doing is
 Kissing on the phone